 Tip 5.
 Deliver your requirements to data owners

-Usually, data owners are considered accountable for the data they own, their quality and the way it is processed.
+Usually, data owners are considered accountable for the data they own, their quality, and the way it is processed.
 So, your task is to deliver your requirements.
-The task of data owners is to organize process.
+The task of data owners is to organize the process.